protomaps/docs/pmtiles/cloud-storage.md

 ### Supabase Storage

-[Supabase Storage](https://supabase.com/storage) makes it simple to upload and serve files of any size, providing a robust framework for file access controls.
-Supabase Storage is pre-configured for CORS and HTTP Range Requests making it a plug-and-play solution for hosting PMTiles via [public buckets](https://supabase.com/docs/guides/storage/serving/downloads#public-buckets).
+* [Supabase Storage](https://supabase.com/storage) is an S3-compatible storage API that supports HTTP Range Requests.
+* [Private Buckets](https://supabase.com/docs/guides/storage/serving/downloads#private-buckets) ntegrate with the Supabase Auth system.
+* [Public Buckets](https://supabase.com/docs/guides/storage/serving/downloads#public-buckets) allow all CORS origins (`*`) and benefit from a CDN edge cache.

-#### Restricting Access
+#### CORS

-All files uploaded in a public bucket are publicly accessible and benefit from a high CDN cache HIT ratio.
-However you might want to limit access to specific domains.
-Currently this is only possible by proxying requests through [Supabase Edge Functions](https://supabase.com/edge-functions).
+Currently, limiting access to certain domains is only possible by proxying requests to Private Buckets through [Supabase Edge Functions](https://supabase.com/edge-functions), which has an additional billing model.

-You can create a simple proxy edge functions that validates the request origin and attaches an header with your projects service role key.
+This proxy Edge Function validates the request origin and attaches a header with your project's service role key.
 This allows you to serve files from private buckets while still benefitting from the built in [smart CDN](https://supabase.com/docs/guides/storage/cdn/smart-cdn).

 ```ts
 const ALLOWED_ORIGINS = ["http://localhost:3000"];